Kumagi360/GeoFencing_HackOurCampus20/README.md

 # GeoFencing_HackOurCampus20

-** NOTE: Code above is early version, not yet merged with final version **
+** NOTE: Swift code above is early version, not yet merged with final version **

 Hackathon project by Kunal, Weijia, Mateo and Taylor